+Dear Date

+We appreciate your concern over the use of

+in our library.
+The Trenton Veterans Memorial Library has developed procedures

+for selecting materials, but realizes that not eve ryone will agree with every selection

+made.

-Dear Date We appreciate your concern over the use of n our library.
-The Trenton Veterans Memoria al Library has developed procedures for selecting materials, but realizes that not eve eryone will agree with every selection made. Γο help understand the selection process, we a are sending copies of the Library's - Materials Selection Policy Statement - Procedure for handling objections If you are still concerned after you review this material please complete the Request for • Reconsideration of Materials form and return it to me.
+, ryone will agree with every selection

+To help understand the selection process, we are sending copies of the Library's

+- Materials Selection Policy Statement - Procedure for handling objections

+If you are still concerned after you review this material, please complete the Request for Reconsideration of Materials form and return it to me.
 You may be assured of prompt attention to your request.
-If I have not heard for rom you within two (2) weeks, we will assume you no longer wish to file a formal co mplaint.
+If I have not heard from you within two (2) weeks, we will assume you no longer wish to file a formal complaint.